cloudfoundry-attic/consul-release/README.md

 ## Running Tests

 We have written a test suite that exercises spinning up single/multiple consul server instances, scaling them, and perform rolling deploys.
-If you have already installed Go, you can run `EATS_CONFIG=[config_file.json] ./scripts/test_default`.
+If you have already installed Go, you can run `CONSATS_CONFIG=[config_file.json] ./scripts/test_default`.
 `./scripts/test_default` calls `./scripts/test`, which installs all dependancies and appends the release directory to the gopath. `./scripts/test_default` passes all test suites to `./scripts/test`.
 If you wish to run a specific test suite you can call `./scripts/test` directly like so: `CONSATS_CONFIG=[config_file.json] ./scripts/test src/acceptance_tests/deploy/`.

-The EATS_CONFIG environment variable points to a configuration file which specifies the endpoint of the BOSH director and the path to your iaas_settings stub.
+The CONSATS_CONFIG environment variable points to a configuration file which specifies the endpoint of the BOSH director and the path to your iaas_settings stub.
 An example config json for BOSH-lite would look like:

 ```json